s5uishida/simple_measurement_of_upf_performance/README.md

 For the latest measurement results, please see [Miscellaneous](https://github.com/s5uishida/sample_config_misc_for_mobile_network#misc).
 PacketRusher is also featured on [HPE Developer Blog](https://developer.hpe.com/blog/open-sourcing-packetrusher-a-5g-core-performance-tester/).

 **Note.
+Performance measurement results are highly dependent on the measurement conditions.
+The results linked here are only examples of results under certain measurement conditions.
-This is a very simple measurement, and according to [this comment](https://github.com/open5gs/open5gs/discussions/1780#discussioncomment-10853290), it doesn't seem to make much sense to measure between Virtualbox VMs.
+And this is a very simple measurement, and according to [this comment](https://github.com/open5gs/open5gs/discussions/1780#discussioncomment-10853290), it doesn't seem to make much sense to measure between VMs.
 I hope it will serve as a reference for a simple configuration when measuring on real devices.**

 ---